5 reasons to use a solicitor when writing your Will

 At worst, a DIY Will could actually turn out to be invalid, if you are not aware of the precise procedure.
 This could mean you will die intestate, which can lead to untold complications in the disposal of your estate.
 Your Will may be genuinely uncomplicated, but having a solicitor work with you means you have peace of mind.

 3. A solicitor knows the right questions to ask

 Most people only create a Will once or twice in their lives, whereas a specialist solicitor will have advised on hundreds.
 Many people go into making a Will with a reasonable idea of what they want to achieve, but not always a good idea of how to get there.

 A solicitor will sit with you and work through what you are proposing.
 Needless to say, no reputable solicitor will attempt to influence your decisions, but they will ask questions and offer suggestions to focus your thinking to make sure that the Will really does what you intended.

 A law firm with a dedicated Wills department can offer far more than simply writing the Will.
 You may, for instance, also want to set up a Lasting Power of Attorney, and a solicitor will be able to arrange this at the same time as creating your Will.

 Your Will needs to be safely stored and easy to recover when it is required, and that is not always easy, especially if you move several times.
-One document can be lost, or your heirs may not know where you keep it.
 It is often more convenient to store your Will with the solicitor, who will keep it safely and be able to produce it quickly and without fuss.